-- In this module we will cover core topics in Multi-Agent Reinforcement Learning. - ▶ I will provide with an overview of both theoretical foundations and applications. - ▶ We will discuss key recent papers in this area and we will outline the open challenges in this field. - ▶ Today we will start from a review of the key concepts in Reinforcement Learning.
+- ▶ In this module we will cover advanced topics in (Deep) Reinforcement Learning, such as function approximation methods with policy networks and actor-critic architectures, and Multi-Agent Reinforcement Learning. - ▶ The module will cover both theoretical foundations and applications.
+We will discuss key recent papers in this area and we will outline the open challenges in this field.